 Not relevant (NR) - is recorded where the evidence suggests that there is no direct interaction between the pressure and the habitat (biotope) or species.
 'Not relevant' is also used to denote interactions that are unlikely to occur at present or in future and to denote interactions that are literally 'not relevant', for example, deep mud habitats are not exposed to changes in emersion.
-In addition, 'Not relevant' is used to denote 'default' assessments that result from the definition of the pressure, e.g. pollutants (see section 5.2.23 below).
+In addition, 'Not relevant' is used to denote 'default' assessments that result from the definition of the pressure (see section 5.2.23 below).

 No evidence (NEv) - is recorded where there is not enough evidence to assess the sensitivity of the specific feature/pressure combination, there is no suitable proxy information regarding the habitat (biotope) or species on which to base decisions, and expert judgement alone does not allow an assessment to be made with any confidence.
-For example, some species have a limited distribution (e.g. a few or only one location) so that even basic physical, chemical, or biological tolerances cannot be inferred.
+For example, some species have a limited distribution (e.g., a few or only one location) so that even basic physical, chemical, or biological tolerances cannot be inferred.
 An assessment of 'No evidence' does not mean that there is no information available for a feature but that the evidence does not support an assessment.

 Not assessed (NA) - is recorded where the available evidence is extremely limited, poorly understood, or completely absent.
 As a result, the pressure/feature combination is excluded from the assessment process, for example, the pressure 'Litter'.
-'Not assessed' is also recorded for the 'pollutant' pressures because it was felt that the pressure benchmark (compliance with all relevant environmental standards' could result in misleading assessments, and because the evidence was not updated in the latest update of the sensitivity dataset.
+'Not assessed' was also recorded for the 'pollutant' pressures because it was felt that the 2014 pressure benchmark (compliance with all relevant environmental standards' could result in misleading assessments.
+The 'pollutant' pressure assessments are currently under review (see Tyler-Walters et al., 2022).